-In short, no state is obligated to recognize the legal relationship-marriage, civil union, or registered domestic partnership-granted by another state to a same-sex couple.
-Therefore, the absence of legal documentation such as power of attorney, a same-sex couple legally married in Massachusetts and afforded full and equal protections to heterosexual married couples could still face the same problems in a state that affords lesser protections.
-Model Act would have no effect unless it was adopted by all 50 states, because DOMA overrides the effect of the Full Faith and Credit Clause as applied to marriage.
-DOMA allows states not only to refuse to recognize same-sex marriages, but also any rights arising out of such marriages.
-Nevertheless, allowing same-sex couples the full right to medical visitation, and even medical decision-making, would not threaten the underlying justifications for DOMA in allowing states to defend the institution of marriage, and determine the marital status of its domiciles.
-Additionally, DOMA has been misapplied
+In short, no state is obligated to recognize the legal relationship-marriage, civil union, or registered domestic partnership-granted by another state to a same-sex couple.77 Therefore, the absence of legal documentation such as power of attorney, a same-sex couple legally married in Massachusetts and afforded full and equal protections to heterosexual married couples could still face the same problems in a state that affords lesser protections.78 A Model Act would have no effect unless it was adopted by all 50 states, because DOMA overrides the effect of the Full Faith and Credit Clause79 as applied to marriage.
+DOMA allows "states not only to refuse to recognize same-sex marriages, but also any rights arising out of such marriages."80 Nevertheless, allowing same-sex couples the full right to medical visitation, and even medical decision-making, would not threaten the available at http://data.lambdalegal.org/pdf/118.pdf.